 I was thinking if my work environment would be interesting or not, but I decided ‘yes’ – because I always like reading about others work env.

-Normally I work from a mac, but I have an installed linux based backup environment too, on a remote server which can be accessed via ssh.
+Normally I work on a mac, but I have an installed Linux based backup environment too, on a remote server which can be accessed via ssh.

 The basic tool for me is iTerm2.
-The main features I use are split pane (cmd+D vertical, cmd+shift+D horiontal) and broadcast input (cmd+shift+I).
+The main features I use are split pane (cmd+D vertical, cmd+shift+D horizontal) and broadcast input (cmd+shift+I).
 I also like that it can be switched to fullscreen with cmd+enter.
-In my linux env I use tmux, because it also can split my screen, and I can toggle broadcast input as well.
-With itermocil I can define and save my iTerm layouts.
+In my Linux env, I use tmux, because it also can split my screen, and I can toggle broadcast input as well.
+With itermocil, I can define and save my iTerm layouts.
 I almost never use multiple windows or multiple tabs, but multiple iTerm windows – with multiple panes.
 I love that it has unlimited scrollback buffer.

-For interactive shell, I like to use fish.
-It is really neat to use, I like the previous command suggestion, and the tab completion for them.
-I never script fish, for shell scripting I prefer bash, because that is portable, on my linux env I use bash, and liquidprompt.
-(Liquidprompt is also installed on my primary computer, because sometimes I fall back to bash on that too.)
+For the interactive shell, I like to use fish.
+It is really neat to use, I like the previous command suggestion and the tab completion for them.
+I never script fish, for shell scripting I prefer bash, because that is portable, on my Linux env I use bash, and liquidprompt.
+(Liquidprompt is also installed on my primary computer because sometimes I fall back to bash on that too.)

 I use Vim as editor.
 I keep it as clean as it possible, here’s my .vimrc.
-I rarely open files from editor, or use there multiple windows.
-In my normal workflow I open the file with vim from shell, and close it with a common :wq.
+I rarely open files from the editor or use multiple windows.
+In my normal workflow, I open the file with vim from the shell and close it with a common wq.
 I have spent a lot of time trying to use Sublime Text and Atom, but I never liked them really; Sublime managed to be on my computer, and I use it for opening text files from Finder, but that’s rare.
-With Vim I can use the same editor on any of my servers as on my current notebook; I know there are fancy keyboard shortcuts for sublime and atom to find files which are containing a string, or browse the file file repository, but I never found them as fast or useful as the good old find or grep tools.
+With Vim I can use the same editor on any of my servers as on my current notebook; I know there are fancy keyboard shortcuts for Sublime and Atom to find files which are containing a string or browse the file repository, but I never found them as fast or useful as the good old find or grep tools.
 Well, instead of grep I prefer ack nowadays, it is better to search through code with that.
 I use a lot of ad-hoc macros (macro recording) with Vim.

-For git, I use the simple command line client, no fancy stuff, no ‘Tower’, no git from editor editor.
-Just a sane prompt setting, and that’s all.
+For git, I use the simple command line client, no fancy stuff, no ‘Tower’, no git from the editor.
+Just a sane prompt setting and that’s all.
 I cannot tell more about my git habits.

-In my linux environment I have two more applications used: irssi for accessing our slack channels (via irc gateway) and mutt for accessing gmail.
-(The linux env is prepared to be used from anything which has an internet access and an ssh terminal.)
+In my Linux environment, I have two more applications used: irssi for accessing our slack channels (via IRC gateway) and mutt for accessing Gmail.
+(The Linux env is prepared to be used for anything which has an internet access and an ssh terminal.)